rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 reduced throughput and increased latency, as well as increased cost in case of TURN relay.

-One potential mitigation, as discussed in {#privacy}, is to not conceal candidates created from {{RFC4941}} IPv6 addresses.
+One potential mitigation, as discussed in {{privacy}}, is to not conceal candidates created from {{RFC4941}} IPv6 addresses.
 This permits connectivity even in large internal networks or where mDNS is disabled.